ONEOK, Inc. (NYSE:OKE) Shares Sold by AGF Investments LLC

-AGF Investments LLC cut its stake in ONEOK, Inc. (NYSE:OKE – Get Rating) by 14.6% in the fourth quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 2,851 shares of the utilities provider’s stock after selling 486 shares during the quarter.
-AGF Investments LLC’s holdings in ONEOK were worth $168,000 as of its most recent SEC filing.
+AGF Investments LLC trimmed its stake in ONEOK, Inc. (NYSE:OKE – Get Rating) by 14.6% in the fourth quarter, Holdings Channel.com reports.
+The firm owned 2,851 shares of the utilities provider’s stock after selling 486 shares during the quarter.
+AGF Investments LLC’s holdings in ONEOK were worth $168,000 at the end of the most recent quarter.

-Several other hedge funds have also recently made changes to their positions in OKE.
-Geode Capital Management LLC increased its position in ONEOK by 3.8% during the third quarter.
-Geode Capital Management LLC now owns 8,301,385 shares of the utilities provider’s stock worth $480,174,000 after purchasing an additional 301,765 shares during the last quarter.
-Goldman Sachs Group Inc. grew its stake in shares of ONEOK by 9.8% in the 3rd quarter.
-Goldman Sachs Group Inc. now owns 4,679,846 shares of the utilities provider’s stock valued at $271,384,000 after buying an additional 419,358 shares during the period.
-Deutsche Bank AG increased its holdings in shares of ONEOK by 163.2% during the 3rd quarter.
-Deutsche Bank AG now owns 4,396,709 shares of the utilities provider’s stock worth $254,965,000 after buying an additional 2,726,075 shares during the last quarter.
-Dimensional Fund Advisors LP raised its position in shares of ONEOK by 9.7% during the 3rd quarter.
-Dimensional Fund Advisors LP now owns 3,316,273 shares of the utilities provider’s stock valued at $192,333,000 after buying an additional 293,315 shares during the period.
-Finally, UBS Group AG lifted its holdings in ONEOK by 20.0% in the third quarter.
-UBS Group AG now owns 2,260,275 shares of the utilities provider’s stock valued at $131,073,000 after acquiring an additional 375,971 shares during the last quarter.
-64.90% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other hedge funds also recently modified their holdings of OKE.
+CVA Family Office LLC acquired a new position in shares of ONEOK in the 4th quarter valued at $28,000.
+Financial Management Professionals Inc. raised its position in shares of ONEOK by 289.5% in the 3rd quarter.
+Financial Management Professionals Inc. now owns 518 shares of the utilities provider’s stock worth $30,000 after buying an additional 385 shares during the period.
+Rocky Mountain Advisers LLC boosted its holdings in ONEOK by 203.0% in the third quarter.
+Rocky Mountain Advisers LLC now owns 597 shares of the utilities provider’s stock valued at $35,000 after acquiring an additional 400 shares during the last quarter.
+Jacobi Capital Management LLC grew its position in ONEOK by 221.2% during the third quarter.
+Jacobi Capital Management LLC now owns 607 shares of the utilities provider’s stock valued at $35,000 after acquiring an additional 418 shares during the period.
+Finally, Exane Derivatives increased its stake in ONEOK by 5,427.3% during the fourth quarter.
+Exane Derivatives now owns 608 shares of the utilities provider’s stock worth $36,000 after acquiring an additional 597 shares during the last quarter.
+64.90% of the stock is owned by hedge funds and other institutional investors.

+In other news, Director Mark W. Helderman sold 30,000 shares of ONEOK stock in a transaction that occurred on Thursday, March 3rd.
+The stock was sold at an average price of $67.27, for a total value of $2,018,100.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Company insiders own 0.63% of the company’s stock.

+ONEOK (NYSE:OKE – Get Rating) last issued its quarterly earnings results on Monday, February 28th.
+The utilities provider reported $0.85 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.88 by ($0.03).
+The company had revenue of $5.42 billion during the quarter, compared to the consensus estimate of $4.34 billion.
+ONEOK had a return on equity of 25.14% and a net margin of 9.07%.
+During the same quarter last year, the firm posted $0.69 EPS.
+As a group, sell-side analysts anticipate that ONEOK, Inc. will post 3.79 EPS for the current year.

 The company also recently disclosed a quarterly dividend, which was paid on Monday, February 14th.
-Shareholders of record on Monday, January 31st were paid a $0.935 dividend.
-This represents a $3.74 dividend on an annualized basis and a yield of 5.22%.
-The ex-dividend date of this dividend was Friday, January 28th.
-ONEOK’s dividend payout ratio is currently 111.31%.
+Shareholders of record on Monday, January 31st were paid a dividend of $0.935 per share.
+This represents a $3.74 annualized dividend and a yield of 5.22%.
+The ex-dividend date was Friday, January 28th.
+ONEOK’s payout ratio is currently 111.31%.

-Several equities analysts have recently commented on OKE shares.
-Wolfe Research lowered ONEOK from a “peer perform” rating to an “underperform” rating in a research note on Monday, January 10th.
-Citigroup raised their price target on ONEOK from $60.00 to $62.00 and gave the stock a “neutral” rating in a research report on Thursday, January 6th.
-Barclays cut their target price on shares of ONEOK from $66.00 to $65.00 in a research note on Thursday, January 20th.
-Truist Financial upped their price objective on ONEOK from $72.00 to $78.00 in a research report on Thursday, March 3rd.
-Finally, Bank of America decreased their target price on ONEOK from $68.00 to $66.00 and set a “neutral” rating for the company in a report on Tuesday, January 18th.
-One equities research analyst has rated the stock with a sell rating, eleven have given a hold rating and two have assigned a buy rating to the company.
-According to data from MarketBeat, the company has a consensus rating of “Hold” and an average price target of $65.64.
+A number of brokerages have recently issued reports on OKE.
+Mizuho boosted their target price on ONEOK from $61.00 to $63.00 and gave the stock a “neutral” rating in a report on Wednesday, March 2nd.
+Credit Suisse Group increased their price objective on shares of ONEOK from $64.00 to $66.00 and gave the stock a “neutral” rating in a research report on Tuesday, March 15th.
+The Goldman Sachs Group raised shares of ONEOK from a “sell” rating to a “neutral” rating and upped their price target for the stock from $58.00 to $68.00 in a research report on Thursday, January 13th.
+They noted that the move was a valuation call.
+StockNews.com started coverage on ONEOK in a report on Thursday, March 31st.
+They issued a “hold” rating for the company.
+Finally, Truist Financial boosted their price objective on ONEOK from $72.00 to $78.00 in a research note on Thursday, March 3rd.
+One research analyst has rated the stock with a sell rating, eleven have given a hold rating and two have given a buy rating to the company.
+Based on data from MarketBeat, ONEOK presently has a consensus rating of “Hold” and an average price target of $65.64.

-In other news, Director Mark W. Helderman sold 30,000 shares of the firm’s stock in a transaction that occurred on Thursday, March 3rd.
-The shares were sold at an average price of $67.27, for a total transaction of $2,018,100.00.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-0.63% of the stock is currently owned by corporate insiders.

 About ONEOK (Get Rating)